jake314159/NodeApiQuick/readme.md

 #NodeApiQuick

-Create a simple json based api server supporting both GET and POST requests quickly and easily.
+Create a simple JSON based API server in as little as 6 lines with built in support for *SSL*, *Basic auth* & *rate limiting*.

 ##Install me